Toshiyuki Shimada: Awards and honors

-He was a finalist in the 1979 Herbert von Karajan conducting competition in Berlin, and a Fellow Conductor in the Los Angeles Philharmonic Institute, in 1983.
-He has received many awards and honors such as Ariel Musician of the Year in 2003 from the Ariel Records, ASCAP award, Portland Fire Department's Merit Award, the Maine Publicity Bureau Cultural Award, the Italian Heritage Society Cultural Award, Toshiyuki Shimada Day in Houston, Toshiyuki Shimada Week in Portland, Maine, and Toshiyuki Shimada Day in the State of Maine.
-In May 2006, he was awarded Honorary Doctorate Degree in Fine Arts by the Maine College of Arts.
+He was a finalist in the 1979 Herbert von Karajan conducting competition in Berlin as well as a Fellow Conductor in the Los Angeles Philharmonic Institute in 1983.
+He has received many awards and honors, such as Ariel Musician of the Year in 2003 from Ariel Records, the ASCAP award, Portland Fire Department's Merit Award, the Maine Publicity Bureau Cultural Award, the Italian Heritage Society Cultural Award, Toshiyuki Shimada Day in Houston, Toshiyuki Shimada Week in Portland, Maine, and Toshiyuki Shimada Day in the State of Maine.
+In May 2006, he was awarded an Honorary Doctorate Degree in Fine Arts by the Maine College of Arts.

 Recording activities

-Shimada is very active in the recording industry, namely with the Naxos, the complete Paul Hindemith's Piano Concerti with Idil Biret and Yale Symphony Orchestra, and with the Vienna Modern Masters label, conducting the Moravian Philharmonic, and currently he has fourteen Compact Discs.
+Shimada is very active in the recording industry, namely with the Naxos, the complete Paul Hindemith Piano Concerti with Idil Biret and Yale Symphony Orchestra, and the Vienna Modern Masters label, conducting the Moravian Philharmonic, and currently he has fourteen Compact Discs.
 The newest CD titled "Toshiyuki Shimada Conducts" has been issued in April, 2007.
-He also records for the Capstone Records and the Albany Records.
+He also records for the Capstone Records and the Albany Records labels.
 His recording of Renaissance, Baroque and Classical works with the Prague Chamber Orchestra and Prague Chamber Singers will soon to be released by the Trinity Music Partners, LLC, in the Vatican Music Library Collection label.

 Education

-Shimada has studied with many conductors including Leonard Bernstein, Herbert von Karajan, Herbert Blomstedt, Hans Swarovsky, Michael Tilson Thomas, Sergiu Commisiona and David Whitwell.
+Shimada has studied with many conductors, including Leonard Bernstein, Herbert von Karajan, Herbert Blomstedt, Hans Swarovsky, Michael Tilson Thomas, Sergiu Commisiona and David Whitwell.

 He was born in Tokyo and moved to the United States when he was 15.
 He has attended the University of Southern California, California State University, Northridge, and the University of Vienna for Music and Performing Art.
 He has also studied the clarinet with Dominick Fera in California and Rudolf Jettel in Vienna.
 He was selected as a fellow conductor for the Herbert Blomsted International Conducting Institute, and the Los Angeles Philharmonic Institute.